Kilimanjaro Tour Operators

 Luxury Kilimanjaro Trekking

-Luxurious Kilimanjaro trekking is when you will have like comfort accommodation during your trekking.
+Luxurious Kilimanjaro trekking is when you will have comfort accommodation during your trekking.
 Kilimanjaro company to offer a luxury hike up Kilimanjaro—complete with your personal toilet, tents, hot shower every day during your trekking.

-Imagine simply the large operator charges from $7000 -12000 and up depending which operator you close the deal with.
+Imagine simply the large operator charges from $7000 -12000 and up depending on which operator you close the deal with.

-A local operator charges the normal price in the market from $5000 with high-quality services + well-qualified team.
+A local operator charges the normal price in the market from $5000 with high-quality services + a well-qualified team.

 The local Kilimanjaro tour operator will not do sub-contract unlike the big operator do.
 We know who we work with because they are living with us!